the-sohns-company/.github/profile/README.md

-# The Sons Company, Ltd.
+# The Sohns Company, Ltd.
-This is the GitHub organization of The Sons Company, Ltd.
+This is the GitHub organization of The Sohns Company, Ltd.